Kristina01111000/Drws_site/README.md

 8/15
 - Set up an automated email test as an example, make new list for automated emails
-- Brainstorm other email that should be sent to new users, write them -> wellness check email
+- Brainstorm other email that should be sent to new users
 - Get the image for the homepage of syracuse natural healing, - email him on tuesday if i don’t have it
 - On https://growingholistically.com/wellness-check/ make the 3 day challenge link hot
 - See if i can make the line in the quizzes more distinct so the matching is easier